YaleDHLab/lab-workshops/story-maps/README.md

 * Want to customize your Story Map beyond what's immediately available?
 Google "Story Map \[insert template name here] GitHub," and you'll be taken to the underlying code.

 * Experiment with embedding Story Maps within one another.
 For example, you could embed an existing Map Tour inside a Map Journal.
+Follow this [Esri guide](https://blogs.esri.com/esri/arcgis/2016/07/15/embed-story-map-in-story-map/) to try it out.

 * Find latitude and longitude: